estebanfelipep/estebanfelipep-talon/README.md

 # My custom set of talon commands.

-This repository is a collection of all commands I've came up with commands that I've found useful in my day to day work when working with Talon.
+This repository is a collection of all commands I've came up with; commands that I've found useful in my day to day work when working with Talon.

 It also includes changes to default talon commands (for example, the alphabet).